docupike/docs/docs/user/login.md

 [helpdesk]: mailto:help@docupike.com

+!!! info "Login with"
+    Login with Google or Microsoft is available when your E-Mail address is linked to a user

 !!! info "No default login"
-    docupike has no default login like an admin user called `admin` with a trivial password like `admin`.
+    docupike has no default login data.
 Instead, during the installation the first individual user will be created automatically.
+You will receive a E-Mail with a link to create a password.
 This user has the admin role with all rights and permissions.

 !!! info "Reset password"
-    If you forgot your password or simply need to change it, you can contact our support.
-If wrong credentials are used for login, you will also be shown a link to contact our support, who will be pleased to help you.
+    If you forgot your password or simply need to change it, you can use the `Reset Password` Button on the login Screen.